News

 HPS vs. Metal Halide Lamps

-Metal Halide (MH) lamps are another common type of gas-discharge lighting often compared with HPS lamps.
-MH lamps produce a cooler, whiter light that is closer to natural daylight, which can be beneficial for certain indoor and display lighting applications.
-However, they generally have lower energy efficiency and a shorter operational lifespan compared to HPS lamps.
-As a result, HPS lamps are often preferred in applications such as street lighting, where high lumen output and energy savings are more important.
+Metal Halide (MH) lamps are also gas-discharge lamps often compared with HPS technology.
+MH lamps produce a whiter and cooler light that is closer to natural daylight, making them suitable for applications where color rendering is important.
+However, MH lamps generally have lower energy efficiency and shorter service life compared to HPS lamps.

 HPS vs. LED Technology